Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Related Work

 \section{Related Work}

-Due to its focus on adversarial games, MCTS literature typically assumes a bounded reward setting, i.e., restricted to $[0,1]$.
-Therefore, application of UCB-Normal is scarce and tend to be unsuccessful, e.g., in \citet{imagawa2016monte}.
-While Bayes-UCT2 \citet{tesauro2010bayesian} proposed a Bayesian extension of UCB1-Normal2 and its variants, the approach was only evaluated on a synthetic tree with a specific depth, width, and artificial reward distributions.
-To our knowledge, our work is the first to identify successful applications of bandit-based MCTS under Gaussian reward assumptions.
+The idea of using variances to guide the search has been proposed as early as Crazy Stone for computer Go \citep{coulom2006efficient}.
+However, due to its focus on adversarial games, MCTS literature typically assumes a bounded reward setting (e.g., 0/1, -1/+1), making applications of UCB1-Normal scarce (e.g., Google Scholar returns 5900 vs.\ 60 for keyword ``UCB1'' and ``UCB1-Normal'', respectively) except a few model-selection applications \citep{mcconachie2018estimating}.
+While Gaussian Process MAB \citep{srinivas2010gaussian} has been used with MCTS for sequential decision making in continuous space search and robotics \citep{kim2020monte}, it is significantly different from discrete search spaces like in classical planning.

-MABs provide a rigorous theoretical tool to analyze the behavior of a variety of existing randomized enhancements for satisficing search that are designed to tackle the exploration-exploitation dilemma. $\epsilon$-greedy GBFS was indeed inspired by multi-armed bandit \cite[Sec.
-2]{valenzano2014comparison}, and can be seen as a primitive form of MAB algorithm without theoretical guarantees.
+MABs may provide a rigorous theoretical tool to analyze the behavior of a variety of existing randomized enhancements for agile/satisficing search that tackle the exploration-exploitation dilemma. $\epsilon$-greedy GBFS was indeed inspired by MABs \citep[Sec.2]{valenzano2014comparison}.

-\guct-Normal encourages exploration in the nodes further from the goal, which tends to be close to the initial state.
-This behavior is similar to that of Diverse Best First Search \cite{imai2011novel}, which stochastically enters an ``exploration mode'' that expands a node with a smaller $g$ value with a higher probability.
-This reverse ordering is unique from other diversified search algorithms, including $\epsilon$-GBFS, Type-GBFS \cite{xie15understanding}, and Softmin-Type-GBFS \cite{kuroiwa2022biased}, which selects $g$ rather uniformly during the exploration.
+\guct-Normal2 encourages exploration in nodes further from the goal, which tend to be close to the initial state.
+This behavior is similar to that of Diverse Best First Search \citep{imai2011novel}, which stochastically enters an ``exploration mode'' that expands a node with a smaller $g$ value more often.
+This reverse ordering is unique from other diversified search algorithms, including $\epsilon$-GBFS, Type-GBFS \citep{xie15understanding}, and Softmin-Type-GBFS \citep{kuroiwa2022biased}, which selects $g$ rather uniformly during the exploration.

+Theoretical guarantees of MABs require modifications in tree-based algorithms (e.g. MCTS) due to non-\iid sampling from the subtrees \citep{coquelin2007bandit,munos2014bandits}.
+Incorporating the methods developed in the MAB community to counter this bias in the subtree samples is an important direction for future work.

+MDP and Reinforcement Learning literature often use discounting to avoid the issue of divergent cumulative reward: when the upper bound of step-wise reward is known to be $R$, then the maximum cumulative reward goes to $\infty$ with infinite horizon, while the discounting with $\gamma$ makes it below $\frac{R}{1-\gamma}$, allowing the application of UCB1.
+Although it addresses the numerical issue and UCB1's theoretical requirement, it no longer optimizes the cumulative objective.